Jrol123/slowrevpy/README.md

 # (Slowed + Reverb)
-Create slowed and reverb songs with python
+Create slowed and reverb songs with python.

+Fork of a now unsupported project

 **Installation**
 ```
-pip install slowedreverb
+pip install slowrevpy
 ```
 **Dependencies**